-It’s about halfway through the first semester of school, so we know plenty of students are already yearning for Thanksgiving break and the holidays — except, of course, those who go to one of the most beautiful high schools in the nation.
-Such is the case for many of our Aceable students in Florida, whose campuses are green, palm tree covered paradises complete with beautiful new buildings and top-notch amenities.
+It's only a few weeks into the first semester of school, so we know plenty of students are already yearning to be back on vacation -- except, of course, those who go to one of the most beautiful high schools in the nation.
+Such is the case for many of our Aceable students in Florida , whose campuses are green, palm tree covered paradises complete with beautiful new buildings and top-notch amenities.
 These students are pretty lucky to attend schools that not only have high academic standards, but also exceptional facilities.
-Here’s our ranking of the top-28 most beautiful high school campuses in Florida.
+Here's our ranking of the top-28 most beautiful high school campuses in Florida.
 Find out if your school made the list!

 Established in 1961 with just two buildings, Cardinal Gibbons High School has since expanded into 10 buildings, including a field house and science wing.
 The Roman Catholic school also has a chapel within the administration building that seats 300.